Shifan-03/sutudy-Timer/README.md

         let elapsedTime = 0;
         let isRunning = false;

-        // This is now populated by the Firestore listener let studyTotals = {};
+        // studyTotals will now be populated by the limited onSnapshot listener let studyTotals = {};

         // Course data